 Surya Acharya Ph.D.
 (Agriculture and Agri-Food Canada Lethbridge); Bill Biligetu Ph.D.
 (University of Saskatchewan); Doug Cattani Ph.D.
 (University of Manitoba); Tim McAllister Ph.D. and Yuxi Wang Ph.D.
 (Agriculture Agri-Food Canada Lethbridge); Darren Bruhjell Ph.D.
 (Agriculture Agri-Food Canada Edmonton); Bill Houston (Agriculture Agri-Food Canada Regina)

-Grassstands are less productive than they could be because bloat fears discourage some producers from seeding alfalfa.
-Sainfoin is a non-bloating legume.
-It has lower protein levels than alfalfa, but contains condensed tannins that appear to reduce protein breakdown in the rumen and improve protein digestion and absorption in the intestine.
+The desire to improve forage stands without the fear of bloat has piqued interest in utilizing the bloat-free legume, sainfoin in western Canadian grazing systems.
+It has lower protein levels than alfalfa but contains condensed tannins that appear to reduce protein breakdown in the rumen and improve protein digestion and absorption in the intestine.
 Consequently, gains on sainfoin pasture can be as efficient and rapid as on alfalfa pasture.
-Sainfoin is resistant to the alfalfa weevil, and grows earlier in the spring and later in the fall than alfalfa.
+Sainfoin is resistant to the alfalfa weevil and grows earlier in the spring and has good leaf retention in the fall than alfalfa.
 Researchers at AAFC Lethbridge have been selecting sainfoin for improved yield, regrowth and survival in alfalfa stands, and have found that sainfoin’s survival depends partly on the alfalfa variety it is grown with, as well as where it is grown.
 This current project looked into how to determine which sainfoin varieties are best suited for western Canadian environments and what improvements need to be made to be an efficient legume in binary mixture with grass species destined for grazing or stored feed.